Virodhi (1992 film)

-Virodhi is a 1992 Indian Bollywood drama film produced and directed by Rajkumar Kohli.
-It stars the debuting Armaan Kohli and Harsha Mehra in pivotal roles with Sunil Dutt, Dharmendra and Anita Raj in supporting roles.
-The movie was the debut movie for actor Armaan Kohli.
-This movie was amongst few movies which were promoted as multistarrer villain movies.
+Virodhi is a 1992 Indian Bollywood crime drama film produced and directed by Rajkumar Kohli.
+It marks the debut of Armaan Kohli and Harsha Mehra, with Sunil Dutt, Dharmendra and Anita Raj in pivotal roles.
+An ensemble supporting cast of villains are also featured including Raza Murad, Shakti Kapoor, Gulshan Grover, Paresh Rawal, Kiran Kumar and Amjad Khan.

 Plot

 Inspector Shekhar gets involved in an illegal case which involves ministers like Pandey Sahib & his alliances.
 When Inspector Shekhar tries to bring justice against them he gets killed by the hooligans of Pandey Sahib.
 It's up to his younger brother Raj to avenge his brother's death by trusting law and justice or by taking the law into his own hands.